JCotton1123/netmanage-bootstrap/README.md

 # Netmanage Bootstrap

-Use the contents of this repo to bootstrap an instance of [NetManage](https://github.com/JCotton1123/netmanage).
+Use the contents of this repo to **bootstrap or upgrade an instance of [NetManage](https://github.com/JCotton1123/netmanage)**.
 For now the virtual machine(s) must be running a variant of RHEL (RHEL, CentOS, etc).

 ## Setup

-### Pre install
+### Pre install/upgrade

-Regardless of which option you use to bootstrap NetManage, `group_vars/all` contains the configurable variables for the setup process.
-Edit this file as necessary.
+* Edit `group_vars/all` to your liking
+* If upgrading, take a backup of your database with `mysqldump -u <user> -p netmanage > netmanage.sql` and store this somewhere safe.

-### Install
+### Install/upgrade

 #### Option 1 - Vagrant:

 Fast and easy, use [Vagrant](https://www.vagrantup.com/) to setup a single multi-function (app and db) instance for hosting NetManage.
 The included Vagrantfile will configure the instance with a public interface (bridged) which is typically required to accept incoming connections such as log messages and tftp uploads.

 #### Option 2 - Ansible: